Learn Your Legal Options By Talking to a Fort Lauderdale Car Accident Lawyer Today

 Hit and run accidents can be a challenge.
-Depending on the situation, Fort Lauderdale auto accident lawyers will investigate to determine the driver’s identity to file a personal injury claim.
+Depending on the situation, our lawyers will investigate to determine the driver’s identity to file a personal injury claim.
 However, many hit and run cases in Fort Lauderdale are handled through the owner’s uninsured motorist coverage.

 What if I don’t have a police report?

 A police report provides the best evidence in a car accident situation, so it is a good idea to insist that police be called to take a report.
 However, if it is too late, try to collect other evidence to show what happened and who was at fault.
 For instance, take photos of the scene as soon as possible.
-Fort Lauderdale auto accident lawyers can collect and preserve footage from traffic cameras, help locate and interview witnesses, and work with accident reconstruction experts to help prove causation.
+Your Fort Lauderdale car accident lawyer can collect and preserve footage from traffic cameras, help locate and interview witnesses, and work with accident reconstruction experts to help prove causation.

 What happens if multiple people are involved in a car accident?

-When more than two parties are involved in an auto accident, the case can be complicated.
+When more than two parties are involved in an accident, the case can be complicated.
 However, the addition of extra parties increases the likelihood that others may be held liable for causing the accident.
-After investigating to determine the party or parties at fault, a Fort Lauderdale car accident lawyer might ascertain whether the insurance policies involved provide enough coverage to compensate all victims in the accident.
+After investigating to determine the party or parties at fault, a lawyer might ascertain whether the insurance policies involved provide enough coverage to compensate all victims in the accident.
 If there is not enough coverage and the circumstances do not warrant a lawsuit, it may be necessary to negotiate a settlement to distribute the available injury coverage money to the victims.

 What is the time limit for filing a car accident lawsuit in Florida?

 Florida law allows four years from the time of the accident to file a personal injury lawsuit.
-Fort Lauderdale auto accident lawyers frequently refer to this deadline as the statute of limitations.
+Lawyers frequently refer to this deadline as the statute of limitations.
 If a car accident resulted in a wrongful death, the deadline is different.
 Claimants must file a lawsuit within two years of the date of their loved one’s death.

-What if I’m at fault for causing a car crash?
+What if I’m at fault for causing a collision?
 Will a Fort Lauderdale car accident lawyer still be able to help me?